Mr-Jamatia/Quantum-Vehicle-Routing-Problems/Src/preprocessing/MetaNode_Graph_Coarsening/Theory.md

-The goal is not to solve the CVRPTW, but to abstract it into a smaller, high-fidelity equivalent.This is achieved by clustering original customers into a smaller set of meta-nodes .
+The goal is not to solve the CVRPTW, but to abstract it into a smaller, high-fidelity equivalent.
+This is achieved by clustering original customers into a smaller set of meta-nodes.
 The core of the decision-making process is the CompatibilityScore, a weighted sum of three normalized penalty functions.
 A lower score indicates a more desirable merge.

-Score(A, B) = wc · Pc(A, B) + wd · Pd(A, B) + wt· Pt(A, B) (1)
+Score(A, B) = wc · Pc(A, B) + wd · Pd(A, B) + wt· Pt(A, B), (1)
 where wc, wd, wt are tunable weights (e.g., 0.4, 0.2, 0.4).

 1. Cost Penalty (Pc): Penalizes large geographical separation to encourage dense, local clusters.
 It is the normalized travel time tAB.
-2. Demand Penalty (Pd): Penalizes high consumption of vehicle capacity Q. If dA + dB > Q, the penalty is infinite, making the merge impossible.
+2. Demand Penalty (Pd): Penalizes high consumption of vehicle capacity Q. If dA + dB > Q (where dA and dB are the demands of nodes A and B, respectively), the penalty is infinite, making the merge impossible.
 3. Time Penalty (Pt): Penalizes temporal inflexibility.
 It is calculated based on the ”time slack” available between two nodes, heavily penalizing pairs with little to no buffer time.